IBM/datascienceontology-frontend/assets/pages/intro.md

 ["mcopy", "X", "n"]
 :::

-In the graphical syntax, a copy is represented by multiple wires emanating from a single output port and a deletion is represented by the output port with no outgoing wires.
+In the graphical syntax, a copy is implicitly represented by an output port with multiple outgoing wires and a deletion is implicitly represented by an output port with no outgoing wires.
 Thus any output port is allow to have zero, one, or many outgoing wires.
 The same is *not* true of input ports: in a valid wiring diagram, every input port has exactly one incoming wire.
 This restriction holds because there is no natural way to **merge** multiple elements or **create** new elements of an arbitrary data type.

 **TODO**: construct, coerce

 #### Subfunctions

+**TODO**

 ## Concepts

+The concepts of the Data Science Ontology constitute the basic types and functions of the data science domain.
+Annotations express the classes and functions of data science libraries in terms of the concepts, using the ontology language.
+In this and the next section, we describe the format of the concept and annotation entries appearing on this website.

+Every concept is uniquely identified among all concepts in the ontology by an **ID** field.
+The **kind** field marks the concept as a type or a function.
+Most concepts also have a **name** and a **description**.
+These fields document the concept for human readers but have no formal content.
+The other fields are determined by whether the concept is a type or a function.

+### Type concepts

+Examples of type concepts include [SQL queries](/concept/sql-query), [data tables](/concept/table), [clustering models](/concept/clustering-model), and [linear regression models](/concept/linear-regression).

+The **is** field lists the types of which the concept is an (immediate) subtype.
+We say “immediate” because the relation of being a subtype is *transitive*: if $X_0$ is a subtype of $X$ and $X$ is a subtype of $X_1$, then $X_0$ is a subtype of $X_1$.
+(Why?
+Because if $X_0$ is implicitly convertible to $X$ and $X$ is implicitly convertible to $X_1$, then $X_0$ is implicitly convertible to $X_1$ by composing the two implicit conversion functions.)
+The **is** field lists only the immediate supertypes of the concept, not those implied by reflexivity or transitivity.

+### Function concepts

+Examples of function concepts include [reading a data table](/concept/read-table), [fitting a predictive model](/concept/fit-supervised), and [getting clusters from a clustering model](/concept/clustering-model-clusters).
+Generally speaking, function concepts can be grouped into three categories.

+1. The most obvious are functions that tangibly “do something”: read data from a data source, fit a statistical model, make predictions, etc. These often correspond to the public functions and methods in data science libraries.

+2. Some functions access “properties” or “slots” of an object.
+Typically the input type is a complex object and the output type is an [array](/concept/array) or a [scalar](/concept/scalar) type, such as a [number](/concept/number) or [string](/concept/string).
+Examples of such functions are the shape of an array, the clusters of a clustering model, and the coefficients of a linear model.
+These often correspond to the attributes and accessor methods of classes in data science libraries.

+3. Finally, some functions in the ontology exist purely for knowledge representation purposes and are unlikely to be reified in source code.
+An example is the class of the [kernelized](/concept/kernelized) functions, such as [kernelized PCA](/concept/pca-kernelized), mapping models to their kernelizations (where Euclidean inner products are replaced by arbitrary kernels, via the so-called [“kernel trick”](https://en.wikipedia.org/wiki/Kernel_method)).
+Kernelization defines a valid functional relation but most machine learning libraries will not make this relation explicit.

+The taxonomy of functions is informal.
+Function concepts in the ontology are *not* marked as belonging to one of these categories; in some cases, there is no single category that obviously applies.

+Entries for function concepts have several additional fields.
+The **input** and **ouput** fields state the input and output types of the functions, presented as a finite list of basic types.
+The **is** field lists the functions of which the concept is an (immediate) subfunction.
+The remark

 ## Annotations